A Word from one of our ministers

 A warm welcome

-worship God as Father, Son and Holy Spirit, and trying to live out our faith by serving others as best we can.
+We are one Church in three locations and we will be pleased to welcome you.
+Although we are different on the outside, inside you will find communities of believers gathering to praise and worship God as Father, Son and Holy Spirit, and trying to live out our faith by serving others as best we can.

 How to find us

+Choose the chapel which is convenient for you, a map can be found on each chapel’s homepage.
 For those arriving by car, there is a small car park at the London Road chapel, and nearby parking on the road and in public car parks.
-At St Andrew’s and Partridge Green there is parking in the roads nearby.
-If coming by train, St Andrew’s chapel is a 15 minute walk from Littlehaven station and London Road chapel about ten minutes from Horsham station.
+At St Andrew’s and Partridge Green, there is parking in the roads nearby.
+If coming by train, St Andrew’s chapel is a 15-minute walk from Littlehaven station and London Road chapel is about ten minutes from Horsham station.

 Planning your visit